Lepidoptera

+Lepidoptera (/ˌlɛpɪˈdɒptərə/ LEP-ih-DOP-tər-ə) or lepidopterans are an order of winged insects which include butterflies and moths.
+About 180,000 species of the Lepidoptera have been described, representing 10% of the total described species of living organisms, making it the second largest insect order (behind Coleoptera) with 126 families and 46 superfamilies, and one of the most widespread and widely recognizable insect orders in the world.

 Lepidopteran species are characterized by more than three derived features.
-The most apparent is the presence of scales that cover the bodies, wings, and a proboscis.
+The most apparent is the presence of scales that cover the bodies, large triangular wings, and a proboscis for siphoning nectars.
 The scales are modified, flattened "hairs", and give butterflies and moths their wide variety of colors and patterns.
 Almost all species have some form of membranous wings, except for a few that have reduced wings or are wingless.
 Mating and the laying of eggs is normally performed near or on host plants for the larvae.
 Like most other insects, butterflies and moths are holometabolous, meaning they undergo complete metamorphosis.
 The larvae are commonly called caterpillars, and are completely different from their adult moth or butterfly forms, having a cylindrical body with a well-developed head, mandible mouth parts, three pairs of thoracic legs and from none up to five pairs of prolegs.
 As they grow, these larvae change in appearance, going through a series of stages called instars.
 Once fully matured, the larva develops into a pupa.
-A few butterflies and many moth species spin a silk case or cocoon prior to pupating, while others do not, instead going underground.
+A few butterflies and many moth species spin a silk casing or cocoon for protection prior to pupating, while others do not, instead going underground.
 A butterfly pupa, called a chrysalis, has a hard skin, usually with no cocoon.
 Once the pupa has completed its metamorphosis, a sexually mature adult emerges.